cfu288/CellNeuro/Notes.md

   * At the same time all the epsps are coming to te SIZ, IPSPs are also.
 All of the PSPs at a given point in time at the SIZ will determine wheter the neuron crosses threshold and fires an AP
   * **Spacial summation** -PSPs whos amplitudes are addected by how far they have traveled (space constant), how they all add up
   * **temporal summation** - how large those PSPs are at a particular time that is determined by the time constant.
+* Drugs with presynaptic effects
+  * **Cocaine** - presynaptic effects, Blocks dopamine transporter
+  * **Methanphetamine** - presynaptic effects, causes transporter to "run backward", dumping dopamine from terminal into synaptic cleft -even without it being in vesicles
+  * **Ritalin** - presynaptic effects, interferes(blocks) dopamine transporter, perhaps can be used to treat cocaine addiction
+  * KO mice missing doplamine transporter, hyperactive like on cocaine but insensitive to cocaine.
+100x prolonged presence of doplamine in synapse.
+    * Doplamine is actually not a common transmitter in the brain.
+Found in 2 pathways:
+      1. **Nigrostantal pathway** - from substantia nigra , for motor control, cells in substantia nigra die in parkinsons
+      2. **Ventral tegmental**- area to nucleus accumbens - the pleasure circuit.
+Relevant for drug abuse
+  * **Seratonin transporter in presynaptic terminal** - antidepressents may interfere with transporter, leaving Seratonin in synapse longer.
+Zoloft, Paxtil, Prozac
+  * **Ecstasy** - presynaptic effects, MDMA Feels best first time around, next day pain threshold is lower.
+Causes seratonin transporter to work backwards, causes 80% of brain seratonin to be dumped
+    * runs backwards - instead of transporter picking up into cell and removing, dumps into synapse.
+* Drugs with postsynaptic effects
+  * **Nicotine** - postsynaptic effects, binds ACh receptors in ventral tegmented cells (which are dopaminergic), stimulating the to release more dopamine into the nucleus accumbens.
+    * ACh is released from a presynaptic cell to the ventral tegmented cell, Nicotine acts on the ACh receptor in the ventral tegmental cell to stimulate it (but its postsynaptic to the source of ACh)
+    * When ventral tegmenteal cell is stimulated it releases more dopamine into the synapse at the nucleus accumbens.
+  * **opiates** - postsynaptic effects, bind at pre existing endorphin receptors on certain cells.
+Pain relief in spinal cord where binds at receptors on cells receiving input from pain receptors.
+Tones down response.
+Its a G-Protein mediated system.
+Geroin crosses BBB more easily than morphine so its more effective.
+    * But for addiction/pleasure path, block receptors on the dopaminergic cells of ventral tegmental areathat are receptors for GABA and normally act to supress activity of the cells.
+    * Opiates inhibit this inhibition - So these cells are more active and release more dopamine in the nucleus accumbens.
+  * **Marajuana** - Active ingredient THC, binds a receptor already there.
+THC type receptors are in peripheral tissues - have been clones but in brain has not yet
+  * **Alcohol** - Nonspecific, passes through BBB easily.
+Seems to block GABA-ergic input  to doplamine cells in ventral tegmental area, but also goes everywhere else.
+      * inhibits v-gated Ca++ channels to inhibit n.t. release, reduces activation of cAMP
+      * GABA-enhancing drugs, are tranquiizers
+  * **Psychadelic drugs** - Postsynaptic effects, structurally similar to serotinin, especially som to doplamine.
+Bind to serotonin type 2A receptors to stimulate or interfere with them.
+Include LSD, psilocybin, mescaline, bufoterine.
+    * 1943 Hoffman - Synthesized and applied LSD to rats, saw no effect so took it himself and described effects.
+Got psilocybin from certain mushrooms, no effects from rats so he tried it himself.
+    * 1950's - tried to make truth serum
+    * 1960's - timothy leary gave LSD and other hallucionogenic drugs bad rep, research basically stopped.
+    * Shows promise for PTSD and depression -